 Portioning Dough for Storage

-If you are making pizza dough, you really might as well double or triple the recipe, making extra to prepare for your next pizza night.
+This is when things get interesting.
+If you are making pizza dough, you might as well double or triple the recipe, making extra to prepare for your next pizza night.
+You’ll eat what you need for now, and store the rest for later!

-Most pizza dough recipes will multiply just fine, giving you the same dough results for 4 pizza crusts that you would attain when making just a single batch.
-So why not make more!
-You may have to knead the dough a little longer but that can easily be done.
+Most pizza dough recipes will multiply just fine, giving you the same dough results for four pizza crusts that you would attain when making just a single batch.
+So why not make more?

 When you make a big batch of dough, it is a good idea to portion the dough before you store it.
-So, if you made a 4X batch of pizza dough, after the dough has risen once, divide it into 4 equal pieces before storing.
+So, if you make a 4x batch of pizza dough after the dough has risen once, divide it into four equal pieces before storing.
 It is much easier to use the dough later on when it is nicely divided like this.

 Anytime you are ready for a pizza, you can just take out one of your pre-portioned doughs and make your pizza!
-No need to cut dough apart or mess with mixers every time you have a pizza craving.
+There is no need to cut dough apart or mess with mixers every time you have a pizza craving.

 So take the time to separate the dough before you store it- you will be happy that you did!

-If you find that your dough doesn’t want to stretch, try the steps mentioned in this article.
+If your dough isn’t stretching, try the steps mentioned in this article.

 When To Store Pizza Dough

-Before you make your pizza, you will need to let the dough warm up and rise one more time.
-However, this is much easier and less time consuming than making dough from scratch every time you want pizza!
+Note: Before making your pizza, you should let the dough warm up and rise one more time.
+Fortunately, this is much easier and less time-consuming than making dough from scratch every time you want pizza!

 Storing Pizza Dough in the Fridge